EvaVillarrealGuzman/EvaVillarrealGuzman/README.md

   <summary><b>✨&nbsp;&nbsp;About&nbsp;Me</b></summary>
   <br/>

-I am  a passionate self-taught Full Stack Web Developer and a freelance software engineer with 5+ years of experience.
+I'm a passionate self-taught Full Stack Web Developer and a freelance software engineer with 5+ years of experience.
 I like to have a pro-active role at work, identifying ideas to improve the optimization and availability of the system.

 Results driven, team player, enthusiast, self-taught and always giving my best.